Flooding in First Nations communities

 • community engagement through testing of plans to enhance preparedness, response and recovery capacity

 In addition, Yukon experienced unprecedented flooding in the summer of 2021.
 The Government of Yukon is the lead in responding to all emergency situations, including flooding, for all Yukoners including First Nations.
-Many of the structural enhancements undertaken to mitigate flooding in 2021 have been maintained and may be utilized again in 2022.
+Many of the structural enhancements undertaken to mitigate flooding in 2021 have been maintained.

 To date, 2 Yukon First Nations have requested and been given EMAP funding support in the 2021to 2022 fiscal year for flooding response and recovery efforts: